liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 www.nosester.com/nose-article

-This is an example of a canonical URL and it's a nice enhancement for SEO because it helps guide search engines to the most relevant pages and discard other pages.
-And if you decide to move the content to another page in the future, the URL makes it easier for search engines to find it.
+This is an example of a canonical URL, and it's a nice enhancement for Search Engine Optimization (SEO) because the article's URL becomes the page URL.
+To a search engine that's crawling your site, this means that the location of your article never changes.
+And if you decide to use the content on another page in the future, the article is still available at this URL.
 This feature is used in search results, in related assets and in Asset Publishers.
 For more information on Liferay's Display Pages, see chapter 5.

 **Related Assets:** enables you to connect any number of assets within a site or across the portal, even if they don't share any tags and aren't in the same